isaacnmm/pestpolicy-hugo2XX/content/posts/best-cages-for-bearded-dragons/index.md

 layout: post
 ---

-When choosing the best cages for [bearded](https://pestpolicy.com/best-substrate-for-bearded-dragons/) dragons, you can consider factors like size, ventilation, material, ease of cleaning, and additional features.
+When choosing the best cages for [bearded](https://pestpolicy.com/best-substrate-for-bearded-dragons/)dragons, you can consider factors like size, ventilation, material, ease of cleaning, and additional features.

 A well-chosen cage ensures the health and comfort of your bearded dragon, providing them with a suitable habitat that mimics their natural environment.
 Related: [Do bearded dragons eat mushrooms? ](https://pestpolicy.com/can-bearded-dragons-eat-mushrooms/)